What is SEO & How Does SEO Work?

 Every day 25% of the search terms the Search Engines see, they have never seen before.
-So, we focus on creating what we call “keyword clusters” – groups of keyword phrases focused around high volume “core” keyword phrases.
+So, you need to focus on creating what we call “keyword clusters” – groups of keyword phrases focused around high volume “core” keyword phrases.
 For example, a core keyword phrase might be “accommodation” and that cluster may include “accommodation New York”, “luxury accommodation” and “boutique accommodation”.
 Using the latest SEO tools and software, it is the job of a top SEO company to find you the optimum balance in your keyword phrase list to be targeted, that delivers the best ROI (Return On Investment) based on how Search Engine Optimisation works.

-Our approach to Onsite SEO is to try to match one keyword phrase from each keyword cluster to a single page on your website.
+The best approach to Onsite SEO is to try to match one keyword phrase from each keyword cluster to a single page on your website.
 Typically your home page will be focused on your “gun” keyword phrase and your main navigation pages will target your next most important keyword phrases and so on through your web page hierarchy.
-Often your website won’t already have web pages to target some of the important keyword phrases you will want to target; in these case we work with you to create new pages to reach these terms.
+Often your website won’t already have web pages to target some of the important keyword phrases you will want to target; in this case you will need to create new pages to reach these terms.